MicrosoftDocs/customer-insights/ci-docs/audience-insights/segments.md

    > [!div class="mx-imgBorder"]
    > ![Relationship path during segment creation](media/segments-multiple-relationships.png "Relationship path during segment creation")

 1. By default, segments generate an output entity that contains all attributes of customer profiles which match the defined filters.
 If a segment is based on other entities than the *Customer* entitiy, you can add more attributes from these entities to the output entity.
-Select **Proejct attributes** to choose the attributes that will be appended to the output entity.
+Select **Project attributes** to choose the attributes that will be appended to the output entity.

    Example: A segment is based on an entity that contains customer activity data which is related to the *Customer* entity.
 The segment looks for all customers that called the help desk in the last 60 days.
 You can choose to append the call duration and the number of calls to all matching customer records in the output entity.
 This information might be useful to send an email with helpful links to online help articles and FAQs to customers who called frequently.

 1. Select **Save** to save your segment.
 Your segment will be saved and processed if all requirements are validated.
 Otherwise, it will be saved as a draft.